 Strawbale?
 Hempcrete?
 Light earth?
 Rammed earth?
-Here are our top pick of natural building materials and a little run down on each.
+Here are our top picks of natural building materials and a little run down on each.

 Mudbricks are made by mixing subsoil and water, and sculpting the mix into brick-shaped forms which are left to dry naturally.